 I was fired up by that emotional realization and picked up the pace.
 I made it the next 5 miles to the finish line with a combination of running, walking, and jogging then collapsed crossing the line.
 Exhausted yet joyful for my accomplishment, I managed to keep an ear-to-ear smile for days even though I was too sore to walk for the first two.

-Today on my sixtieth birthday looking back at the past decade since that race, I do think that sign and quote changed my life.
+Looking back on that race and life since the pandemic started, I do think that sign and quote changed my life.

-Since then, I have survived seemingly impossible situations that were not my choice — family hardships, toxic relationships, divorce, loss of loved ones and jobs.
+Since then, I have survived seemingly impossible situations that were not my choice — family hardships, loss of loved ones and difficult working conditions.
 Everyone who is reading this today shares the accomplishment that to most may have seemed impossible at the start of 2020 — surviving a global pandemic (so far).
 Congratulations!

-My advice looking back from sixty is don’t wait for the world to define the “impossibilities” you face.
+My advice looking back is don’t wait for the world to define the “impossibilities” you face.
 Overcoming any of life’s challenges has rewards, but “you never really know what is possible until you try and do the impossible”.
 And which is sweeter, overcoming the “impossible” challenges that you face not by choice, or those that are on a path you choose?
 You cannot avoid the former, but latter you control.
 For me, I am lacing up and hitting the trail, because with life you never really know what is possible.
 And you, what is on your breakfast menu?